akr/codegen/README.md

-# codegen plugin for Coq
+# codegen plugin for Rocq

-This software provides Coq commands to generate C source code from Gallina definitions.
+This software provides Rocq commands to generate C source code from Gallina definitions.

 ## Home page